apache/dubbo-samples/golang/README.md

 * helloworld

     A simplest example.
 It contain 'go-client', 'go-server', 'java-server' of dubbo protocol.

+* direct

+    A direct example.
+This feature make start of dubbo-go get easy.

+* async

+    An async example. dubbo-go supports client to call server asynchronously.

 * general

     A general example.
 It had validated zookeeper registry and different parameter lists of service.
-  And it has a comprehensive testing with dubbo/jsonrpc protocol.
+  And it has a comprehensive testing with dubbo/jsonrpc/grpc/rest protocol.
 You can refer to it to create your first complete dubbo-go project.

 * generic

-    A generic reference example.
-It show how to use generic reference of dubbo-go.
+    A generic example.
+It show how to use generic feature of dubbo-go.

 * configcenter

     Some examples of different config center.
-There are only two -- zookeeper and apollo at present.
+There are three -- zookeeper, apollo and nacos at present.

 * multi_registry